digital-land/digital-land/content/event/_index.md

 **Time:** 1 November 2018
 **Location:** First Floor SW, Fry Building

+We plan to show more work on collecting concerns, progress on developer contributions, and testing the brownfield sites registers with policy and local authority users.

 ### Show and Tell
 **Time:** 18 October 2018
 **Location:** First Floor SW, Fry Building